 The Company holds an individual mining lease over the lease area of each of the Kibi Project, the Kwabeng Project and the Pameng Project, all of which are located in Ghana.
 The mining leases for the Kwabeng and Pameng Projects grant the Company mining rights to produce gold in the respective lease areas until July 26, 2019.
 All required documentation to extend the lease for our Kibi Project (formerly known as the Apapam Project) for 15 years from December 17, 2015 has been submitted to the Ghana Minerals Commission.
+No additional information was requested or submitted in the period ended March 31, 2019, nor the year ended December 31, 2018.
 As these extensions generally take years for the regulatory review to be completed, the Company is not yet in receipt of the extension approval.
 However, until the Company receives the extension documents, the old lease remains in force under the mineral laws.
 The extension is in accordance with the terms of application and payment of fees to the Minerals Commission of Ghana ("Mincom").
 All gold production will be subject to a production royalty of the net smelter returns ("NSR") payable to the Government of Ghana.